 How much does this cost?
 The in-person visits are covered by Medicare in the same way that other visits are covered.
 Telephone calls and other services are at no cost.

 During my initial assessment will a memory evaluation be done?
 Patients who join the UCLA Alzheimer's and Dementia Care program typically have been diagnosed with dementia by their physician.
-A brief memory test will be performed by the dementia care manager as part of the initial evaluation to determine the severity of the patient's cognitive impairment, but this is not meant to be diagnostic.
+A brief memory test will be performed by the dementia care specialist as part of the initial evaluation to determine the severity of the patient's cognitive impairment, but this is not meant to be diagnostic.
 If the patient has not received an evaluation and/or diagnosis of dementia, we would be glad to facilitate referral to a physician who can do this prior to the initial visit to the dementia care program.

 Will I see a physician during my initial assessment?
-During the initial assessment you'll only be seen by the Dementia Care Manager, a nurse practitioner, who is supervised and under the guidance of the medical director.
+During the initial assessment you'll only be seen by the Dementia Care Specialist, a nurse practitioner, who is supervised and under the guidance of the medical director.

-Why do I need a dementia care manager?
+Why do I need a dementia care specialist?
 Dementia is a complex disease that involves medical, social and psychological issues that may not be entirely addressed by primary care physicians and specialists.
 The UCLA ADC program fills the gaps in care for dementia patients and their families.

 How long does the program last?
 We follow patients and their families through the course of the illness.
 We work alongside your primary care doctor in helping you cope with the challenges of dementia.

 Will this program pay for caregivers or day care centers?
 The program does not cover costs for caregivers or day centers.
 We can direct you to certain government and private programs that you might be eligible for.